KELs7/node-testing-env/docs/api.md

 ## deploy
 deploy a single contract

-to submit a single contract, put the contract file in the `contracts` folder.
-Use the file name as the name of your contract.
+to submit a single contract, put the contract file in the `contracts` folder. use the file name as the name of your contract.
 ```txt
 |-contracts
     |-con_my_token.py